rapidsai/cuxfilter/README.md

 ### Where is the original cuXfilter and Mortgage Viz Demo?

-The original version of cuXfilter, most known for the backend powering the Mortgage Viz Demo, has been moved into the /javascript folder.
-As it has a much more complicated backend and javascript API, we’ve decided to focus more on the streamlined notebook focused version in the /python folder for the foreseeable future.
+The original version (0.1) of cuXfilter, most known for the backend powering the Mortgage Viz Demo, has been moved into the `/javascript` folder.
+As it has a much more complicated backend and javascript API, we’ve decided to focus more on the streamlined notebook focused version in the `/python` folder.

 ## Get Started